mcaliman/mcaliman.github.io/_posts/en/java/2014-09-27-java-hashmap.md

 map.put(3, "Charlie");
 ```

-we retrieve the value from `HashMap` given the key
+We retrieve the value from `HashMap` given the key

 ```java
 Integer key = 1;